AdaCore/why3/doc/vcgen.rst

            (if 0 < y then forall r1:int. r1 = (r + 3) -> p r1
             else forall r1:int. r1 = (r + 4) -> p r1)

-which contains 4 occurences of the post-condition :code:`p r1`.
+which contains 4 occurrences of the post-condition :code:`p r1`.
 With the :why3:attribute:`[@vc:sp]` attribute just before the line :code:`let ref r = 0 in`, the VC is now